- Academic Policies

 The school has both a color and black & white printer for student and parent use.
 Printing is for completing homework assignments.
 The color printer is a high-end quality printer we will only provide for final copies.

 Students must save work to district provided OneDrive or personal USB drive.

 4th-12th grade students are given a unique email account.
 The web-based email is in Microsoft Outlook and runs off of a district server.
 Intended for educational communication, the email is an excellent tool for sending work between school and home.

 You can access student email a couple of ways:

 The computers at Emerson K-12 are for the use of all students, staff and parents to further their educational pursuits.
-To ensure individual student responsibility and protection of their work, each student is given a unique student log-on and password at the beginning of each year.
-They may reset password once logged on the first time while using a district computer.
+To ensure individual student responsibility and protection of student work, each student is given a unique student username and password at the beginning of each year.
+Students may reset their password once logged on the first time while using a district computer.
 Passwords cannot be changed at home.
-As each student’s password is unique, it is important parents ask and know their student’s user name and password.
+As each student’s password is unique, it is important parents ask and know their student’s username and password.
 Parents may log onto computers using their Parent Access username and password.

 - Descriptions of coursework, materials & curriculum.